Talking To AI More Than People?

 It’s tempting to think you don’t need people.

 As a scrappy solopreneur, AI has given me access to a new kind of “team”: brand strategist, editor, content partner, automation expert.
-In my personal life, it’s become just as indispensable—meal planner, vacation planner, and coach.
+In my personal life, it’s become just as indispensable.
+Meal planner, vacation planner, and coach.
 (Yes, I use my own Meredith AI Coach regularly.)

-The other week, I was on an AI bender. 😆 Generating launch strategies, planning calendars, building digital products—it felt great.
+The other week, I was on an AI bender. 😆 Generating launch strategies, planning calendars, building digital products.
+It felt great.
 Creative.
 Exhilarating.

 Until it didn’t.

-By the end of that call, I felt seen again—grounded in the human part of me, not just the producer part.
+By the end of that call, I felt seen again.
+Grounded in the human part of me, not just the producer part.

 That’s the Humanity Guardrail in a nutshell: being human matters.